U.S. Route 1 passes through Chelsea on two elevated structures:

 Construction and Traffic Management

-We know that construction is inconvenient will impact everyone who travels through and lives near the work zone.
+We know that construction is inconvenient and can impact everyone who travels through and lives near the work zone.
 We are working to complete this project quickly and safely and are taking steps to reduce travel impacts throughout construction.
 MassDOT and its general contractors, J.F.
 White Contracting and Skanska-McCourt Joint Venture, are committed to keeping you informed and managing the impacts as best we can.

 Drivers are reminded to merge as soon as they can safely do so.
 MassDOT requests that all motorists exercise courtesy and caution through the work zone for a safe and smooth traffic flow.